-At its core, reflexive governance refers to the idea of a more self-aware and self-critical mode of governance which remains open to multiple societal perspectives and to a continuous interrogation of both means and ends (Voss and Kemp 2005; Hendriks and Grin 2008).
-Thus the careful assessment of current circumstances and future possibilities, of alternative viewpoints and modes of intervention, and of the 'situatedness' of governance approaches, are all critical (Smith and Stirling 2008).
+At its core, reflexive governance refers to the idea of a more self-aware and selfcritical mode of governance which remains open to multiple societal perspectives and to a continuous interrogation of both means and ends (Hendriks & Grin, 2008; Voss & Kemp, 2005).
+Thus, the careful assessments of current circumstances and future possibilities, of alternative viewpoints and modes of intervention, and of the 'situatedness' of governance approaches are all critical (Smith & Stirling, 2008).
 But just how helpful are current assessment practices on sustainable development in this regard?
 Do they really contribute to more reflexive governance?
 To answer this question it is necessary to consider in more detail what reflexive governance entails.
-But it will prove helpful to start with two alternative and somewhat more conventional ways of framing policy-related assessment practices: first, the contemporary emphasis on evidence-based policy making and, second, the longstanding concern with science-policy interfaces.
+But it will prove helpful to start with two alternative and somewhat more conventional ways of framing policy-related assessment practices: first, the contemporary emphasis on evidence-based policy-making and second, the long-standing concern with science-policy interfaces.

-1.1 Evidence-based policy making
+1.1 Evidence-Based Policy-Making

-Over the past two decades there have been repeated calls - from the policy research community, but above all from the political and administrative sphere -- for greater emphasis on evidence based policy making.
+Over the past two decades there have been repeated calls-from the policy research community, but above all from the political and administrative sphere-for greater emphasis on evidence-based policymaking.
 The core idea is that in an ever more complex world public authorities need a sound knowledge base to support their activities.
-Basing decisions on a systematic consideration of evidence is expected to ensure more effective policy design and implementation, secure value for money, minimise unintended consequences, and prevent policy disasters (European Commission 2001, 22; European Commission 2002; European Council 2006, 5; Sanderson 2002, 1).
-'Supply-push' factors related to the rise of knowledge societies certainly played a role in increasing the emphasis on the systematic consideration of evidence and the proliferation of assessment exercises (Radaelli & de Francesco 2007).
-For example, growing scientific communities were able and willing to devote more resources to policy-relevant research, and new means of communication opened additional channels to disseminate scientific findings.
-On the other hand, governments were the decisive 'demand-pull' factor, inter alia because they faced an increasingly sceptical electorate familiar with the impacts of policy failure, and because they repeatedly experienced the limits of budgetary expansion and had to do more with less resources (Pregernig et al. 2012).
-Moreover, public sector reform movements such as the 'New Public Management', 'good governance', or 'smart regulation' that aimed to make the public sector more efficient, accountable and strategic added momentum to the demand-pull for evidence-based policy making and performance measurement (Sanderson 2002, 4; European Commission 2006; Radaelli 2004, 2007).
+Basing decisions on a systematic consideration of evidence is expected to ensure more effective policy design and implementation, secure value for money, minimize unintended consequences, and prevent policy disasters (European Commission, 2001, p.
+22, 2002; European Council, 2006, p.
+5; Sanderson, 2002, p.
+1).
+'Supply-push' factors related to the rise of knowledge societies certainly played a role in increasing the emphasis on the systematic consideration of evidence and the proliferation of assessment exercises (Radaelli & De Francesco, 2007).
+For example, growing scientific communities were able and willing to devote more resources to policyrelevant research, and new means of communication opened additional channels to disseminate scientific findings.
+On the other hand, governments were the decisive 'demand-pull' factor, inter alia because they faced an increasingly sceptical electorate familiar with the impacts of policy failure and because they repeatedly experienced the limits of budgetary expansion and had to do more with less resources (Pregernig et al., 2012).
+Moreover, public sector reform movements such as the 'New Public Management', 'good governance', or 'smart regulation' that aimed to make the public sector more efficient, accountable, and strategic added momentum to the demand-pull for evidence-based policymaking and performance measurement (European Commission, 2006; Radaelli, 2004, 2007; Sanderson, 2002, p.
+4).

-In the environmental sector, pressure for evidence-based policy making grew from the mid-1980s as sideeffects from the environmental regulation of 1960/70s became manifest, and with the realization that environmental problems were continuing to accumulate despite twenty years of active policy intervention.
-More than a decade ago, the European Commission insisted that 'a stronger culture of evaluation and feedback' is 'needed in order to learn from the successes and mistakes of the past' (European Commission 2001, 22).
-And in the renewed EU sustainable development strategy from 2006, the European heads of state agreed that sustainable development policies should be 'developed, assessed and implemented on the basis of the best available knowledge' (European Council 2006, 5; see also European Commission 2002).
+In the environmental sector, pressure for evidence-based policy-making grew from the mid-1980s as side effects from the environmental regulation of 1960/ 1970s became manifest, and with the realization that environmental problems were continuing to accumulate despite 20 years of active policy intervention.
+More than a decade ago, the European Commission insisted that 'a stronger culture of evaluation and feedback' is 'needed in order to learn from the successes and mistakes of the past' (European Commission, 2001, p.
+22).
+And in the renewed EU sustainable development strategy from 2006, the European heads of state agreed that sustainable development policies should be 'developed, assessed and implemented on the basis of the best available knowledge' (European Council, 2006, p.
+5; see also European Commission, 2002).